-During the time that traffic is detoured, the DBT shall maintain the detour routes in a condition that is reasonably smooth and free from holes, ruts, ridges, bumps, dust and standing water.
-Once the detour is removed and traffic returned to its normal pattern, the detour routes shall be restored to a condition that is equivalent to that which existed prior to its use for this purpose.
+During the time that traffic is detoured or uses a designated alternate route, the DBT shall maintain the detour routes or alternate routes in a condition that is reasonably smooth and free from holes, ruts, ridges, bumps, dust and standing water.
+Once the detour or alternate route is removed and traffic returned to its normal pattern, the detour routes or alternate routes shall be restored to a condition that is equivalent to that which existed prior to its use for this purpose.
 All such work shall be performed when and as determined by the Engineer.

-The DBT shall resurface per Section 11 - Pavements and install new pavement markings per Section 17 -Traffic Control at substantial completion of the project all the detour routes for detours that exceed 14 consecutive days.
-Resurfacing limits for detours excludes project full depth pavement replacement and resurfacing limits.
+The DBT shall resurface per Section 11 - Pavements and install new pavement markings per Section 17 -Traffic Control at substantial completion of the project all the detour routes or alternate routes for detours or alternate route implementations that exceed 14 consecutive days.
+Resurfacing limits for detours or alternate routes excludes project full depth pavement replacement and resurfacing limits.